-Note 1: The EFT reference number allocated to the EFT Payment is a unique and sequential number, generated by the law practice to be recorded on the bank statement, trust account cashbook and trust ledger account.
+Note 1: The EFT reference number allocated to the EFT Payment is a unique and sequential number, generated by the law practice to be recorded on the bank statement, trust account payments cash book and trust ledger account.

 Note 2: The Bank Transaction ID or similar reference number is only required to be recorded if the EFT reference number assigned by the law practice does not appear on the trust account bank statement.
-The Bank ID or similar reference number must then also be recorded in the trust account cashbook and trust ledger account as it is the linkage between the bank statement and trust records.
+The Bank ID, PEXA number, QRO transaction number or similar reference number must then also be recorded in the trust account payments cash book (in the 'reason for payment' field) and trust ledger account as it is the linkage between the bank statement and trust records.